Dëshmorët e Kombit Boulevard

-The Dëshmorët e Kombit Boulevard (Boulevard of the Martyrs of the Nation) is a major thoroughfare in Tirana, Albania.
+The Dëshmorët e Kombit Boulevard (Boulevard of the Martyrs of the Nation) is a major thoroughfare and the most important avenue in Tirana, Albania.
+It covers the distance from Skanderbeg Square to the Mother Teresa Square near the Polytechnic University of Tirana.
 It was initially designed by Armando Brasini in 1925.
 Brasini's master plan was later amended by Florestano di Fausto, and in 1939 by Gherardo Bosio following the Italian invasion of Albania.

 The wide thoroughfare was initially named after King Zog, and after the 1939 invasion was renamed Viale del Impero ("Avenue of the [Italian] Empire").

 In 1934 to 1935, a bridge was built over the boulevard by Gjovalin Gjadri.
 During the communist era in Albania, major parades regularly took place including on Liberation Day and International Workers' Day.

 Many buildings are located along this boulevard, including the Presidential Palace, the Prime Minister's Office, the Palace of Congress, the Rogner Hotel and the University of Tirana.
-The boulevard enters the city centre from the south and intersects with Bajram Curri Boulevard near the Rinia Park.
+The boulevard enters the city centre from the south and intersects with Bajram Curri Boulevard near the Rinia Park, after passing the Lana.
 It then becomes part of Skanderbeg Square and continues north of the centre to Zogu I Boulevard.